Azure/draft-classic/packs/README.md

 # Built-in Packs

-This directory contains built-in Draft packs.
+This directory contains the built-in Draft packs which are installed via `draft init`.

 _If you are interested in creating your own packs_, you can simply create those packs in your local `$(draft home)/packs` directory.

-Packs in this directory are automatically packaged into the application.
-The format of this directory is:

 ```
-packs/
+packs/github.com/Azure/draft/packs
   |
   |- PACKNAME
   |     |